Fungal Glossary – Frequently Encountered Water-Impact Genera

 It is found on a variety of substrates containing cellulose including paper and plant compost.
 Several species have been reported to play a major role in decomposition of cellulose-made materials.
 These fungi are able to dissolve the cellulose fibers in cotton and paper and thus cause the materials to disintegrate.
 Chaetomium is reported to have type I & III allergens, and can produce sterigmatocystin, a mycotoxin shown to cause kidney and liver damage in laboratory animals.
 It is not a common human pathogen, but C. atrobrunneum, C. funicola, and C. globosum have been implicated in mycotic infections of the nails, skin, and brain and as agents of peritonitis.

 Commonly found as saprophyte in soil.
-Can cause disseminated and pulmonary infections in immune compromised hosts.
+Can cause disseminated and pulmonary infections in immunocompromised hosts.

 Ubiquitous, type I allergen.
 They are parasitic plant pathogens that require a living host.
 Most often found on corn, grass, weeds, flowering plants and other fungi; usually disseminated by wind.